 Although they never formally declared war against each other, England and Spain were in conflict for more than half of the forty-something years that Elizabeth the First sat uneasily on the English throne and Philip the Second menacingly wielded the Spanish sceptre.
 For twenty of those years, from 1585 to 1605, the man whose name would later become a synonym for the word “English” was employed by Spain as a Roman Catholic counter intelligence operative.
-THE CORISCO CONSPIRACY is his gripping first-hand account (in crystal clear prose) of the events that led up to the Gunpowder Plot, of which he was the mastermind.
+THE CORISCO CONSPIRACY is his gripping first-hand account (in crystal clear prose) of the momentous events that led up to the Gunpowder Plot, of which, it turns out, he was the mastermind.

-April 1585: Jesuit messenger William Shakespeare, a recusant firebrand, arrives in Rome expecting to meet his best friend, a budding playwright with whom he wishes to enter into a partnership in the entertainment industry.
-But his friend left Rome about one month earlier to go and complete a doctorate in philology at the University of Salamanca.
+April 1585: Jesuit messenger William Shakespeare, a recusant firebrand, arrives in Rome from London expecting to meet his best friend, a budding playwright with whom he wishes to enter into a partnership in the entertainment industry.
+But his friend left Rome about one month earlier to go and study for a doctorate in philology at the University of Salamanca in Spain.
 Before he decides whether to proceed to Salamanca or return to London, another messenger, a certain Guy Fawkes, brings him new directives from his employer: the Bishop of Winchester, a crypto-Catholic prelate of the Church of England.
 As instructed by His Excellency, William travels to the West African island city of Corisco in the Kingdom of Malabo.
 There he meets the woman and some of the men with whom, after suffering religious discrimination for over two decades, he contrives the most diabolical assassination plot in British history.